-A rematch is when either a host family or au pair (or both) feel it’s best to separate and end the match.
+A rematch with an au pair is when either the host family or au pair (or both) feel it’s best to separate and end the match.
 And on rare occasions an au pair must return to their home country for family emergencies or other unexpected circumstances.

-Au pair rematches can occur for a number of reasons, but here are the most common causes Au Pair USA has seen in serving thousands of au pairs and host families over the past 30+ years.
+Au pair rematches can occur for a number of reasons, but here are the most common rematch causes Au Pair USA has seen in serving thousands of host families and au pairs over the past 30+ years.

-- Culture shock & Homesickness: As an au pair, you will likely experience some form of culture shock and homesickness during your program year.
-It’s important to be prepared for this when it happens and know you can turn to your host family and Local Coordinator for support during this time.
+- Culture shock & homesickness: Au pairs will likely experience some form of culture shock and homesickness during their program year.
+It’s important to be prepared for this when it happens and be supportive in helping your au pair work through it.

 - Driving: While most au pairs will arrive with driving experience and an international driving permit, it can be challenging to transition into driving in a new country.
-Some families are unable to accommodate the additional time or practice that you as an au pair may need to become skilled enough behind the wheel, especially with the kids in the car.
-Do your best to study your state’s driving laws and practice as much as possible if you know you will be driving in your placement.
+Some families are unable to accommodate the additional time or practice that some au pairs may need to become skilled enough behind the wheel.

-- Communication: Communication is key in any relationship, and the au pair-host family one is no different.
-If either you or your host family are not able to communicate effectively, there is room for resentment to grow, miscommunication to occur, or the match to end.
+- Communication: Communication is key in any relationship and the au pair-host family one is no different.
+If either party is not able to communicate effectively, there is room for resentment to grow, miscommunication to occur, or the match to end.

 - Department of State guidelines not followed: The au pair program is rooted in cultural exchange and follows the guidelines set forth by the U.S. Department of State.
 Each month Local Coordinators check in with both au pairs and host families to ensure these rules are being followed.
 The regulations are important because they ensure the safety of both au pair and host family alike.
-If these rules are not being followed, Au Pair USA has the right to terminate the match and possibly end the relationship with the au pair or host family as well.
+If they are not being followed, Au Pair USA has the authority to terminate the match and possibly the relationship with the au pair or host family as well.

 - Incompatibility: Sometimes personalities just don’t mesh.
 When this occurs, a rematch may be the best option for both au pair and host family to have a positive and successful experience in the au pair program.

 Once your Local Coordinator is aware of a problem, they will do everything they can to help resolve the issues before going straight to rematch.
 This may include conducting a match improvement meeting.
-The purpose of this meeting is to ensure both you and your host family have the ability to openly express yourselves in a safe space with an objective person (your Local Coordinator) leading the discussion.
+The purpose of this meeting is to ensure both the host family and au pair have the ability to openly express themselves in a safe space with an objective party (your Local Coordinator) leading the discussion.
 Many matches are able to be repaired by simply having this meeting and coming up with an action plan to resolve the issue that everyone is committed to working on.

-Rematching may not be the ideal situation you considered when you decided to become an au pair, but it can be a wonderful opportunity to find the right host family if your current match is not working out.
-Au Pair USA will do everything in our power to assist you as an au pair during this time and to help the transition be as seamless as possible should you experience a rematch with your host family.
+Rematching may not be the ideal situation you considered when you decided to host an au pair, but it can be a wonderful opportunity to find the right au pair for your family if your current match is not working out.
+Au Pair USA will do everything in our power to assist your family during this time and to help the transition be as seamless as possible should you experience a rematch with your au pair.